GBTQ+ Themes

 And not everyone gets it.

-You have a right to quality care.
+You have a right to excellent care.

 Come get the help you deserve.